Hephzibah242/Capstone-Projects/README.md

 ### Exploratory Data Analysis
 ---
-EDA involves the exploration of data in an attmept to answr defiite questions that wil aid business descions. questions such as:
+EDA involves the exploration of data in an attmept to answr defiite questions that wil aid business descions.
+Questions such as:
 - What are the common customer behaviors?
 - What are the key trends in cancellations and renewals?
 - What is the maximum revenue generated?